SSM Health Medical Minute: Youth Liver Disease

 Researchers at Columbia University say this is the first study to show that weight gain has a negative impact on the liver in young children.

-Doctor Ajay Jain, SLUCare physician and director of Pediatric Transplantation at SSM Health Cardinal Glennon Children's Hospital, said obesity can put kids at risk for liver damage.
+Doctor Ajay Jain, a pediatric gastroenterologist at SSM Health Cardinal Glennon Children's Hospital, said obesity can put kids at risk for liver damage.

 "Once there is fat in the liver, in some patients, this causes liver inflammation, liver scarring to the point it could lead to liver failure," he said.